chxndrux214/Fishpond_water_monitoring_system/README.md

 ## System Architecture
 1. **Sensors:** Collect data from the fish pond.
 2. **Microcontroller:** ESP8266 processes the data and uploads it to ThingSpeak.
+3. **Alert Mechanism:** Sends web application alerts for critical parameter thresholds.
-3. **Data Visualization:** Real-time data is displayed on an LCD and ThingSpeak dashboard.
+4. **Data Visualization:** Real-time data is displayed on an LCD and ThingSpeak dashboard.

 ## How to Use
 ### Prerequisites